mmehdig/mmehdig.github.io/_posts/2016-10-09-working-on-weekends.markdown

 I was playing with [TensorFlow](https://www.tensorflow.org) this weekend.
 But I didn't have my work laptop with me.
 Instead of setting up everything on my home computer I had SSH access to run iPython notebook remotely and continue the job on browser.
 I will share the setup here, maybe you find it useful :)

 Ok, first let's see what am I talking about.
 I have a Mac laptop 'A' with my iPython projects.
 I have a [Hamachi VPN](https://en.wikipedia.org/wiki/LogMeIn_Hamachi) connection to 'A' (it's up to you! you can find your own solution) and [remote login access](https://support.apple.com/kb/PH18726) to it.
 I have physical access to my computer 'B' which I have a typical SSH client and a browser (comes in all Mac or most Linux machines).
 Here is the idea, I will remotely connect to my device on 'A' run the `jupyter notebook` and open browser on 'B' to work on my projects.
 My imaginary username on 'A' is `work-user` and on 'B' is `home-user`.
 The IP address of 'A' is `192.168.1.111` in this example.
-The terminal on these machines show usernames as initials on shell such as `home$` on 'B'.
+The terminal on these machines show usernames as initials on shell such as `home-user$` on 'B'.

+(You cannot copy paste any of the codes as a ready to use commands, you have to move forward line by line, understand them ,and edit them based on your setup)
-First, we want to remotely open a shell on 'A'.
-(You cannot copy paste any of these codes you have to move forward line by line).
-In order to make it stable I like to run a parallel `screen` environment which is not dependent to this ssh connection:
+First, we want to remotely open a shell access on 'A'.
+In order to run a stable iPython on 'A', I would like to create a `screen -a` shell terminal which is not dependent to the ssh connection and it will be possible to reconnect and see that terminal in future:

 {% highlight shell %}
 home-user$ ssh -l work-user 192.168.111